 - Become a Food Detective.
 Try to figure out which foods you can tolerate without getting nauseous.
 If you find that hot foods trigger nausea, go with cold foods instead, as their smell is not as intense and may be easier to handle.
 Avoid greasy or fried foods, as they can both trigger nausea from the smell as well as cause it after eating, since fats are difficult to digest.
 Try to go for low-fat, protein-rich foods, such as eggs, lean meat, or boiled beans, and try to take in more liquids than solids.
 Additionally, try salty liquids, such as sports drinks with electrolytes, in small volumes (preferably half an hour before or half an hour after you eat so that you avoid having a full stomach).
 Choosing cold, carbonated, and slightly sour liquids may also help, so if you start feeling nauseous, try sipping on a cool, carbonated beverage, such as Ginger Ale or lemonade (it may be helpful to always keep a few cans in the fridge).
 Eliminating coffee, spicy and smelly, high-fat, very sweet or very sour foods and choosing more bland, low-fat, salty or dry foods, such as crackers, pretzels, or toast, instead may also help to alleviate symptoms of morning sickness.

 - The Power of Ginger.
 Ginger is the single non-drug intervention for treating nausea and vomiting recommended by the American College of Obstetrics and Gynecology.
 It is thought to help improve symptoms by stimulating your digestive tract motility and the flow of saliva, bile, and gastric secretions.
 Several studies have shown that women reported reduced nausea (but, unfortunately, not vomiting) when given ginger compared to a placebo.
 Overall, ginger has been recognized as safe for use during pregnancy, effective in alleviating nausea, and is recommended if you’re experiencing morning sickness.
 No detrimental consequences to the mother or the baby have been noted with ginger use in small quantities.
 However, it is important to note that the maximum safe dose of ginger, as well as ginger and other herb interactions, are unknown.
-Thus, you should avoid consuming it in high doses or in combination with herbs and should ideally stick to ginger tea or other forms of ginger that provide small amounts of it.
+Thus, you should avoid consuming it in high doses or in combination with herbs and should ideally stick to ginger tea (like Natalist's soothing morning sickness tea) or other forms of ginger that provide small amounts of it.